 You'll leave the BAKE! class with both our Italian bread recipes, the knowledge to recreate them at home, and the Focaccia and Sicilian Sesame Semolina you made in class.

-(For the in-person class, you may want to bring a cooler and ice pack to class for storing your bake-at-home bread dough on the ride home if you are traveling more than an hour to attend.
-That way it will stay chilled and not begin to rise on your trip home.)
+In-Person: We'll end the in-person class with a tasting of what we made and you'll leave with some Sesame Semolina bread dough to bake later at home, plus some great coupons.
+You may want to bring a cooler and ice pack to class for storing your bake-at-home bread dough on the ride home if you are traveling more than an hour to attend.

-* Please note, the virtual class takes place over two consecutive days.
-On Day One, we’ll meet briefly to mix our poolish, before letting it ferment overnight, and we'll answer any questions you might have about the breads we'll be making.
-On Day Two, we'll be mixing, shaping, proofing, and baking our two Italian breads.
+Virtual (2-day): On Day 1, we’ll meet for an our to mix our poolish, before fermenting it overnight, and answer any questions you may have.
+On Day 2, we'll be mixing our doughs and then, shaping, proofing, and baking our two Italian breads.

 What our guests have to say about this class: